 Blackberries rank high on the nutrition scale.
 Besides the beautiful colors they contribute to this recipe, blackberries are rich in fiber, vitamin C, and vitamin K. Studies have shown that blackberries are one of the highest ranking antioxidant foods.
 Blackberries are also rich in anthocyanins, a powerful phytonutrient that has been shown to reduce cancer risk.
 So basically, you need to get yourself some blackberries stat.

 Let’s go over what you’ll be doing for this recipe.
 First, you’ll combine the seltzer water, lime juice and maple syrup in a bowl.
 Stir well and set aside.
 Next comes the blackberries.
-You’ll want ½ cup frozen, and ½ cup fresh.
-If buying fresh, simply freeze ½ cup the night before.
-If buying frozen, thaw ½ cup in the fridge for a couple hours.
-Okay, so now we’ll mash up ½ cup of fresh or thawed berries in a cup, and then drop that into a large jar.
+Mash up ½ cup of berries in a cup, and then drop that into a large jar.
 Pour the seltzer water mix into the jar as well, and place the rosemary sprigs into the jar.
 Pierce a few of the rosemary stems to release the flavors.

-When ready to serve, pour into your glasses, top with frozen blackberries (they’re like really flavorful ice cubes) and garnish with rosemary sprigs.
+When ready to serve, pour into your glasses, top with blackberries and garnish with rosemary sprigs.
 Enjoy!